Leo3418/leo3418.github.io/content/en/collections/gentoo-config-luks2-grub-systemd/setup-process/configure-gentoo/misc-system-components.md

 installation, the `/etc/fstab` file needs to be checked and updated as needed.

-This is apparently required for a new installation because the default `/etc/fstab` in stage3 is just a template.
+This is apparently required for a new installation because the default `/etc/fstab` in the stage file is just a template.
 But for an existing installation, because the file system has been recreated on the LUKS partition, its partition identifiers -- including but are not limited to its UUID -- are changed, so an update to `/etc/fstab` is needed too.
 Even if the block device name is used in `/etc/fstab` to identify the partition, the block device for the file system is also changed after LUKS configuration from `/dev/sda2` to `/dev/mapper/gentoo` for example, so an update is still necessary.

 When updating the content of `/etc/fstab`, please make sure that the new partition identifier (i.e. the first field in a line) is for the file system